What I Learned from My First (Blunder-Filled) Marathon

 I didn’t run much for a while, partly to let my body take a break, but partly out of a lack of motivation.
-But recently, while out in the middle of the Nevada desert at Burning Man, I ran a 5k.
-It was a blast — and helped me rediscover the joy of running.
+But eventually, while out in the middle of the Nevada desert at Burning Man, I ran a 5K.
+It was a blast—and helped me rediscover the joy of running.

-Running is such a versatile activity: It keeps you fit, helps you get places, lets you socialize, offers an outlet to blow off steam, and, yes, is a way to channel my competitive nature.
+Running, I've learned, is such a versatile activity: It keeps you fit, helps you get places, lets you socialize, offers an outlet to blow off steam, and, yes, is a way to channel a competitive nature.
 While my first marathon wasn’t everything I’d hoped it to be, I’m still so grateful to have running in my life.
-And perhaps more than finishing 26.2 miles, that gratefulness is what truly marks my passage into the halls of “real runners.”
+And, perhaps more than finishing 26.2 miles, this gratitude is what truly marks my passage into the halls of “real runners.”

 I’m definitely eyeing a rematch with the San Francisco Marathon, armed with a better training and racing game plan.
 And in the meantime, I’ll keep putting on my shoes, plugging in my earbuds, and hitting the road.
 Because part of being a real runner means running just for the hell of it.

 Have you ever run a marathon?
 Did you have a better experience than Jason?
 Tell us in the comments below or tweet the author at @JasonShen.

 Seriously, we cite every fact with a scientific study!

 Once we put a Shake Weight to the test...

 We help you find what healthy means to you.